-The Green Homes Grant, which runs until 31 March 2022, supports households with the upfront cost of renewable heating systems, in addition to other measures.
+Please note: The Green Homes Grant voucher scheme has closed to new applications as of 5pm on 31 March 2021.
+The Green Homes Grant supports households with the upfront cost of renewable heating systems, in addition to other measures.
 Households can simultaneously take advantage of both the Green Homes Grant and the RHI schemes, but please note that RHI payments may be reduced in accordance with the value of the voucher issued through the Green Homes Grant.

 Industry Support for Renewable Energy